 Depression is one of the most common non-motor symptoms in people with Parkinson’s.
 Some people experience depression throughout their lives, while others find it is a symptom that comes as dopamine decreases because of Parkinson’s.
 Feelings of depression may also coincide with the wearing off of Parkinson’s medications because of the same reason.

 Depression, anxiety and apathy can have a significant impact on you and your family’s quality of life.

 There are different ways to address mood changes, including:

 - Changing medications that have mood-related side effects

 - Improving diet

 Be sure to include depression and any other mood changes you are experiencing in conversations with your healthcare providers.
 If you experience suicidal thoughts at any point, alert your care team and healthcare providers immediately.

-Learn how to identify stressors with our Anxiety Worksheet
+Learn how to identify stressors with our Anxiety Worksheet (207 downloads)

 How can Parkinson's affect my sleep?